zavierferodova/Cinema-Catalogue/README.md

 # Cinema Catalogue

-Android aplication for get detail about movie and tvshow.
+Android application for get detail about movie and tv show.
 Built using Jetpack Components and Tested with Mockito Unit Test and Espresso Instrumentation Test.

 ## Download